 You should expect a lower probability of it happening or a lesser impact if it does after you have taken management action.

-how can we make sure our risk management process is fit for purpose?
+Making sure your risk management process is fit for purpose

 Risk management: self-evaluation